Menopause and Headaches: How are they Connected?

 Perimenopause is the build-up to menopause.
 During this phase, your hormones are in a constant state of flux.
 So, many of the most bothersome symptoms of menopause, including headaches and migraines, are at their peak.

 Most women find that once they reach menopause, their headaches become less frequent and severe, and in many cases, they disappear completely.
+Thankfully, this was the case for me, and today, I no longer suffer from chronic migraines or headaches.

 Q. Can menopausal headache and menopausal migraine both occur during menopause?